Up to now I’ve done many jobs in my life.

 At one point, I realized that my work is not something that I just do to make a living.

-Sometimes I felt like this work is actually for me to make a difference, in my life as well as in the lives of many others.
+Sometimes I would feel like this work is actually for me to make a difference in my life as well as in the lives of many others.

-What I aspire most about my work is how specifically it’s shaped around my experiences, skillset, values, and most importantly, peace of mind.
+What I aspire most about my work at present is how specifically it’s shaped around my experiences, skillset, values, and most importantly, peace of mind.

 I believe this is not only my situation, probably, many of you might have been thinking the same way.

-Many times, it’s easy to get caught up in thinking that the right job opportunity is mainly based on position, money, and the notion of success by our society.
+Many times, it’s easy to get caught up in thinking that the right job opportunity is mainly based on position, money, and the rule of success by our society.

-At one point, your body and mind come together and give you a big inner voice, what is the next step you need to take?
+At one point, our body and mind come together and give us a big inner voice, what is the next step we need to take?

 At the end of the day, that’s the only thing which matters the most.